Yano-kun's Ordinary Days

 Yano-kun's Ordinary Days (矢野くんの普通の日々, Yano-kun no Futsū no Hibi) is a Japanese manga series written and illustrated by Yui Tamura.
 It began serialization on Kodansha's Comic Days website in June 2021.
 A live-action film adaptation premiered in Japanese theaters in November 2024.
-An anime television series adaptation produced by Ajiado premiered in October 2025.
+An anime television series adaptation produced by Ajia-do aired from October to December 2025.

+Plot

+Kiyoko Yoshida constantly worries about Tsuyoshi Yano, who comes into school injured.
+They begin following each other out of concern for him, with Yoshida observing Yano's unlucky daily life and resolving to support him.